alters-mit/pincushion/doc/readme_template.md

 2. `com.mit.pinsushion` is a Unity package, which includes binds for the native `pincushion` library, C#-friendly classes and methods, shaders, etc.
 3. `UnityExample` is a small Unity example of Pincushion.

+## Compatability

+I've tested Pincushion with Unity 2020.3 and Unity 6.1 and it works in both.

+I've tested Pincushion on Windows and Linux, but not MacOS.
+It's probably OK???

 ## How to add `Pincushion` to your Unity project

 1. Allow 'unsafe' code: Project Settings -> Player -> Allow 'unsafe' Code